 While applying one single glaze to a piece can be lovely, there are some effects that come only from certain glaze combinations layered on top of each other.
 But you should follow some simple guidelines when layering glazes to have success.

-In today’s post, an excerpt from Amazing Glaze, which has just arrived in the Ceramic Arts Network Shop, Gabriel Kline shares his best advice for layering glaze combinations.
+In today’s post, an excerpt from Amazing Glaze, Gabriel Kline shares his best advice for layering glaze combinations.
 He also shares three glaze recipes and instructions for layering them to get what he calls the “Oasis” effect. – Jennifer Poellot Harnetty, editor.

 Before we dive in, here are some general guidelines for layering: